Fred’s been in touch with this stunning N scale layout:

 Scratch built late Victorian – early 20th Century station

 On the way from Maxwell Falls to “Port Charles” (The city)

 More Backdrop painting approaching harbor

 I’ll send you more in time, but here are some pics: (If I run out of digital room with these pics, I’ll just send them with labels in a separate email)

-A huge thank you to Fred for sharing such a stunning layout.
+A huge thank you to Fred for sharing his stunning N scale.

 Just goes to show how much fun you can have with a theme to bring your layout to life.

 Fred’s layout reminded me of John’s viaduct.
 It’s not hard to see how: